johnssproul/RepeatProfiler/README.md

 # Getting started:

-##### Input data:
+##### Required Input data:

-To generate profiles you need one or more reference sequences in fasta format for and paired or unpaired short sequence reads
+To generate profiles, you need two input types: (1) one or more reference sequences and (2) short-read sequence data from one or more samples.

+1. Reference sequences
-Reference sequences (one or more reference sequences of repeats in FASTA format) Sequence data (reads files from one or more samples, paired or unpaired formats are supported)
+- One or more reference sequence of repeats in FASTA format (LINK example)

-For tips on obtaining reference sequences for groups that lack repeat reference libraries see “some section” below (or in the full tutorial).
+- For tips on obtaining reference sequences for groups that lack repeat reference libraries see “TBD section” below (or LINK to full tutorial)

+2. Sequence data
+- Read files should be in FASTQ format.
+- Files should end in the ‘.fastq’, or compressed ‘.fastq.gz’ extension (‘.fq’ instead of ‘.fastq’  is also supported).
+- Input reads may be paired, or unpaired.
+If paired data are used, the last string before the file extension should be ‘_1’ for Read1 and ‘_2’ for Read2 (alternatively ‘_R1’ and ‘_R2’ may be used).
+An example of an acceptable name for the file name for the file containing Read1 reads would be: ‘SampleName_1.fastq.gz’.
+The file containing Read2 data should replace the ‘_1’ with ‘_2’, but be identical otherwise as in: ‘SampleName_2.fastq.gz’
-Supported input formats are shown in the table below:
+-A full list of supported input final strings and extensions is shown in the table below:

 |  Input |format   | format  | format  |format   | format  | format  | format|
 |---|---|---|---|---|---|---|---|